Cypriano: A Modern American Cyprianista's Perspective

 Therefore, by calling SAINT Cyprian, certain conditions might come to bear that would otherwise be absent without the reference to the catholic high clergy.
 Like for example a mingling of Christian currents and other spiritual elements to provide the correct subtle-energetic raw materials to “build” a proper Saint.

-I like to think that Cyprian’s legendary meeting with the Devil was in fact a christianized account of Cyprian finding “the only god that is” and becoming his worthy ally in the workings of the cosmos alive.
+I like to think that Cyprian’s legendary meeting with the Devil was in fact an account of Cyprian finding man’s Great Benefactor and becoming his worthy ally in the workings of the cosmos alive.

 The Patron Saint of Necromancers: From Brazil to the US